Chimplement/Localhost-Asset-Library/README.md

 # Localhost Asset Library

 Localhost Asset Library is a way to easily import the reusable parts of your Godot projects to new projects.
 It provides a way to import your assets from the asset library, without having them be publicly available.
 This is done by hosting a local http server that mimics the asset libraries API and accesing it in the asset library in the Godot editor.
+I made this because I didn't like having to manualy open my folder with reusable code and copying it to the right place in my new project.

 > ## How To Install
 >